Valuation

 Typical Ranges

-See how p/e ratio (price-to-earnings ratio) varies across Indian market sectors:
+See how p/e ratio (price-to-earnings ratio) varies across major Indian (NSE/BSE) market sectors.
+US sector benchmarks are summarised in the Typical Ranges section above.

 Learn More in the Academy